softcover/softcover_book/chapters/softcover_markdown.md

 ```text
 [^example_footnote]: This is an example footnote.
 ```
 \noindent conventionally appears at the bottom of the file.
-The order of the footnotes is determined by the order of their appearance in the main text; the order at the bottom of the file is irrelevant.
+Note that the order of the footnotes is determined by the order of their appearance in the main text; the order at the bottom of the file is irrelevant.

 ### Miscellaneous features